naseryyash/leader-election/README.md

-# leader-election
+# Distributed Leader Election Algorithm

-Distributed Leader Election Algorithm - Implemented with Java and Zookeeper.
+Implemented with Java and Zookeeper.